What is cloud detection and response (CDR)?

 Use cases, benefits & best practices

-- What is cloud detection and response (CDR)?
+- Understanding cloud threat detection and response

 - How cloud detection and response works